 This option currently exist only on i4 eDrive 35/40.
-It has 6ch RAM module that are used for 6,5" door woofers and 4" midranges in front and back so 6 speakers total and no tweeters.
-Low power output and good only for listening news.
-Impedance of midrange speaker is always 4 ohm and door woofers are most likely 2 or 4 ohm (confirmed later when we get car with base audio for audio upgrade).
+It has 7ch RAM amp which 6ch are used for 6,5" door woofers and 4" midranges in front and back doors so 6 speakers total without tweeters.
+Impedance of all midrange speakers is 8ohm and door woofers 4ohm.
+All speakers has ferrite magnets and low quality.

-Hifi speaker system has more powerful 7ch RAM module that includes same speaker setup as in base audio but added low quality fabric dome tweeters at front doors and also there is center speaker with 4" mid and tweeter.
+Hifi speaker system has most likely same 7ch RAM module that includes same speaker setup as in base audio but added low quality fabric dome tweeters at front doors and also there is center speaker with 4" mid and tweeter.
 In rear there are just 4" midrange speakers without tweeters as in all lower that 5-series BMW's.
 All fronts are 2-way components with passive crossovers for tweeters, except door woofers that are single speakers and slightly better quality than in base audio and also 2ohm so they get more power.
 Total 10 speakers.
 Compared to base audio all speakers have smaller and more powerful magnets.

 Best stock option for i4 and has 7ch RAM module and 3ch Booster amp for door and trunk woofers.
 RAM module has better hardware for surround sound with two extra 2-way rear speakers to make that happen.
-4" midranges are bout same quality as in base/hifi, but tweeters are metal domes HK made in Hungary same that BMW has used over 20 years.
+4" midranges are about same quality as in hifi, but tweeters are metal domes made by Harman Kardon in Hungary, same that BMW has used over 20 years.
 8 ohm door woofers are also slightly better and there's classic 8" BMW style 8 ohm woofer in trunk that is used under the front seats in other BMW's.
 Enclosure is sealed approx. 8L and made of plastic.